Ujjain Mahaliamman Temple, Thanjavur: Presiding deity

 In the garbhagriha, the presiding deity Ujjain Mahaliamman is found in sitting posture, facing east.

-History
+Legend

 Once members belonging to a family came to Thanjavur for carrying out business, accompanied by a ten-year-old girl and her brother.
 They halted in a hut, very near to the place where the present temple structure was found.
 The family members went outside leaving the girl inside.
 On return they found their hut was found locked from inside.
 In spite of repeated calls the door was not opened.
 When they broke the entrance gate and gathered entry, to their shock they saw a girl in the form of a sculpture.
 Later they started to construct a temple and worship her.

 Kumbhabhishekham

 The Kumbhabhishekham of this temple was held during 1989 and 2008.
-The third kumbhabhishekham of the temple took place on 10th February 2023.
+The third kumbhabhishekham of the temple took place on 10 February 2023.